About

 Scientist by day, dancer by night, Maia Maiden aka Rah Fyah has been a leader in the dance community for over 20 years.

-Her work has been featured in Momentum: New Dance Works 2008, the Hip Hop Theater Festival 2008 and Fringe Festival 2008 in Washington D.C., Snapshots: Reflections of Women 2010 and the Catalyst Series 2012.
-In 2015, she was featured in the CHANGEMAKERS Profile Series presented by Intermedia Arts.
+Her work has been featured in Momentum: New Dance Works 2008 (southern theater, the foundation, et cetera with ellena schoop) , the Hip Hop Theater Festival and eclipse 24 hours of blackness fringe Festival 2008 (danceplace, washington DC), Snapshots: Reflections of Women 2010 (the O’shaughnessy, ganged), b-girl be 2010 (intermedia arts) and the Catalyst Series 2012 (intermedia arts, this was meant for womens bodies).
+In 2015, she was featured in the CHANGEMAKERS Profile Series presented by Intermedia Arts. a knowledgeable and captivating speaker, she has spoken at many events and conferences including presenting the womb of hip hop: women who bring life to the culture at the International Hip Hop Activism Conference at Augsburg College.

 Her passion for cultural representation in the arts has led to the creation of innumerable powerful performances including ROOTED: Hip Hop Choreographers’ Evening, the first and only choreographers’ evening dedicated to Hip Hop dance and its roots in the Twin Cities which showcases high-school level to professional-level choreographers, as well as the multidisciplinary Sistah Solo | Being Brothas, which features solo performances by women and men of color.